Choco Daggerbill, White-throated Daggerbill, Schistes albogularis,Colibrí Piquicuña del Chocó

 Behavior: Chocó Daggerbills are known for their active foraging behavior, where they feed on nectar from flowers using their specialized beak.
 They may also feed on small insects and spiders, supplementing their diet with protein.
 These hummingbirds are agile flyers and can hover in place or dart swiftly among the forest vegetation.

-Breeding: The breeding biology of the Chocó Daggerbill is not well-documented due to the remote and relatively inaccessible nature of their habitat.
-Like other hummingbird species, they are believed to build small cup-shaped nests using plant fibers, spider silk, and other materials.
-Breeding is likely timed with the availability of resources for raising offspring, such as abundant nectar and insects.
+Breeding: The breeding biology of the Chocó Daggerbill is not well-documented due to the remote and inaccessible nature of their habitat.
+They are believed to build small cup-shaped nests using plant fibers, spider silk, and other materials.
+Breeding is timed with the availability of resources for raising offspring, such as abundant nectar and insects.

 Conservation Status: The Chocó Daggerbill is classified as Near Threatened by the International Union for Conservation of Nature (IUCN) due to habitat loss and degradation in its range.